 The deeper I look into the sheer magnitude and speed of climate change, the more I begin to doubt our ability to respond in time.
-Feelings of dread and grief are common to those of us who look directly at the research.
+Feelings of dread and grief are common to those of us who look directly at the research and the reality of what is currently unfolding on our planet.
 When it becomes too debilitating, many of us look away.

 “The primary reason people look away [from climate change] is that they don’t see a way out and are afraid that the solutions to climate change involve giving things up.” –Naomi Klein, author of This Changes Everything